Subject Codes Committee

 What We Produce

-In addition to maintaining and updating the most current list of BISAC codes, we also create and maintain BISAC Regional Themes, Merchandising Themes and BISAC to Thema mapping.
+In addition to maintaining and updating the most current list of BISAC codes, we also create and maintain BISAC Regional Themes, Merchandising Themes, and BISAC to Thema mapping.

 Committee Working Group